 4. Luhr Jenson Crippled Herring

 With hundreds of different jigging spoons to choose from, Luhr Jenson's Crippled Herring rises to the top of the list.
-Whether its the distinct shape and flutter, strike-inducing three-dimensional eyes, or ultra-bright chrome finishes, theses spoons simply seem to out-fish all the others.
+Whether it's the distinct shape and flutter, strike-inducing three-dimensional eyes, or ultra-bright chrome finishes, these spoons simply seem to out-fish all the others.

 - Colors and Sizes: My favorites are white and chrome/blue.
 Choose the weight based on current conditions and target depth.
 You will need a heavier spoon in stronger currents.